L10 Web Stats Reporter 3.15

 What is a booth slide?
 A common enough question for artists who have never applied to an art show.
 The simple answer is a picture of your display as if it were set up at an art show.
 And it must include your art.

 How do art shows use your booth slide?
 Every show is different.
 Some art shows don't use it or even ask for it.
 Some art shows treat it with equal weight as any of your jury images or maybe even more so.
 Some only use it as a tie breaker if both you and another artist are competing for a single space.
 And besides showing the jury that you can set up a professional display, it gives the jury a sense of scale or size of your work.
-But since not knowing how important is, you should strive to put together the most professional looking booth slide you can.
+But since not knowing how important it is, you should strive to put together the most professional looking booth slide you can.

 If you've never applied to one, I suggest walking an art show and paying attention to how artists are setting up their booths.
 That will give you an idea of what kind of display props and tent you should be looking to purchase.